 Detection requires regular screening and monitoring by an optometrist or ophthalmologist and early referral for diagnosis and treatment to prevent deterioration and loss of vision.

 The most common form of glaucoma is called primary open-angle glaucoma.
 It occurs when the drainage meshwork of the eye gradually becomes less efficient at draining fluid.
 As this occurs, your eye pressure, also called intraocular pressure (IOP), rises.
 Raised eye pressure leads to damage of the optic nerve.
 Damage to the optic nerve can occur at different eye pressures among different patients.
-Your ophthalmologist may establishe a target eye pressure for you that he or she predicts will protect your optic nerve from further damage.
+Mr Kheterpal may establish a target eye pressure for you that he or she predicts will protect your optic nerve from further damage.
 Different patients have different target pressures.